See the brochure “PSE Graduate Placement” (2021-2022*)

-Around two thirds of graduates choose to pursue further studies when they finish their APE Masters – about 65% of them in doctoral programmes mainly in France including PSE, Sciences Po, Dauphine, HEC... and the rest in institutions including Harvard, Oxford, Bocconi, Columbia, UCLA, Princeton, LSE and Yale.
+More than half of graduates choose to pursue further studies when they finish their APE Masters – 66% of them in doctoral programmes mainly in France including PSE, Sciences Po, Dauphine, HEC... and the rest in institutions including Harvard, Oxford, Bocconi, Columbia, UCLA, Princeton, LSE and Yale.

 - To know more visit: Being a PhD student at PSE

-Among those who decide to enter the labour market, one graduate in three goes overseas and in total, half join the private sector (including AXA, Deloitte, McKinsey, Société Générale, Google), and next, the public and semi-public sector (e.g. Banque de France, INSEE, Trésor), and finally international organisations (World Bank, the IMF, the ECB).
-More than 85% of APE Masters (2013-2018) are hired within three months of having received their degree – a majority even before the end of the academic year.
+Among those who decide to enter the labour market, one graduate in three goes overseas and in total, half join the private sector (including AXA, Deloitte, McKinsey, Société Générale), and next, the public and semi-public sector (e.g. Banque de France, INSEE, Trésor), and finally international organisations (World Bank, the IMF, the ECB).
+All of APE Masters students are hired within three months of having received their degree – a majority even before the end of the academic year.

 PSE Job Forum

-For two years already, PSE organizes a Job Forum, an opportunity for our students to better seize job opportunities and meet face-to-face with recruiters.
-Recruiters gets the chance to learn more about the PSE students and match their profiles with future hirings.
+For five years already, PSE organizes a Job Forum, an opportunity for our students to better seize job opportunities and meet face-to-face with recruiters.
+Recruiters get the chance to learn more about the PSE students and match their profiles with future hirings.

 A glimpse to the events is available here:

 After high school, Fabian did not really know what to study.
 He was interested in mathematics and developed a strong interest in social issues: after a semester studying law, he realized that this path did not match to his personal professional projects and turned to mathematics at the Ludwig-Maximilians-Universität in Munich.
 He remained there from 2004 to 2007.
 In 2005, captivated by the presentations of the Chief Economist of an asset management company in Munich where he was an intern, he decided to become an economist.
 Read more...